bencheeorg/benchee/README.md

 ### Profiling after a run

-Often time when benchmarking, you want to improve performance but benchee only tells you how fast something is, it doesn't tell you what part of your code is slow.
+Often time when benchmarking, you want to improve performance.
+However, Benchee only tells you how fast something is, it doesn't tell you what part of your code is slow.
 This is where profiling comes in.

 Benchee offers you the `profile_after` option to run a profiler of your choice after a benchmarking run to see what's slow.
 This will run every scenario once.

-By default it will run the `:eprof` profiler, different profilers with different options can be used - see the [documentation of the configuration](#configuration).
+By default it will run the `:eprof` profiler, different profilers with different options can be used - see [configuration](#configuration).

 ```elixir
 list = Enum.to_list(1..10_000)